A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 First, suppose $n$ is odd and $n \neq 2^h - 2^i$ for all $h > i \geq 0$.
 In particular, $n \neq 2^h -1 = 2^h - 2^0$, and thus $n \geq 5$.
 By Proposition \ref{Prop:H_Min_n_to_Min_n-1}, any minimizing tree with $n$ leaves can be obtained from a minimizing tree with $n+1$ leaves by deleting an arbitrary cherry.
 Let $T_{n+1}$ be a minimizing tree with $n+1$ leaves.
 Since $n+1 \neq 2^h$, tree $T_{n+1}$ must contain leaves of different depths.
 In fact, by Lemma \ref{Lem:T_Min_H_properties}, $T_{n+1}$ contains two cherries at different depths.
 Deleting either of these cherries yields two distinct trees with $n$ leaves.
 Therefore, at least two distinct trees with $n$ leaves minimize the HM.

 Second, let $n$ be even and $n \neq 2^h - 2^i$ for all $h > i > 0$.
 Note that the case $i = 0$ cannot occur here, since it would imply that $n$ is odd.
 Moreover, we must have $n > 4$, because $2 = 2^2 - 2^1$ and $4 = 2^3 - 2^2$.
-Now let $n$ be the smallest such leaf number for which there is a unique tree minimizing the HM.
+Now, let $n$ be the smallest such leaf number for which there is a unique tree minimizing the HM.
 We now distinguish two cases, depending on whether $\frac{n}{2}$ is even or odd.
+As we shall see, both cases will lead to a contradiction, implying that no such $n$ exists.

 \begin{itemize} \item Suppose first that $\frac{n}{2}$ is even.
-Then $\frac{n}{2} \neq 2^h - 2^i$ for all $h > i > 0$ as well.
+As, by assumption, $n$ cannot be expressed as a difference of two powers of two, we also have $\frac{n}{2} \neq 2^h - 2^i$ for all $h > i > 0$.
 By the minimality of $n$, there must be at least two distinct trees minimizing the HM for $\frac{n}{2}$ leaves.
-By Lemma \ref{Lem:Min_n_2n}, this implies that there are also at least two distinct trees minimizing the HM for $n$ leaves.
+By Corollary \ref{Cor:Min_n_2n}, this implies that there are also at least two distinct trees minimizing the HM for $n$ leaves.
 This contradicts the assumed uniqueness of the minimizer for $n$. \item Now suppose that $\frac{n}{2}$ is odd.
-Then $\frac{n}{2} \neq 2^h - 2^i$ for all $h > i \geq 0$.
+Again, as $n$ cannot be expressed as a difference of two powers of two, we also have $\frac{n}{2} \neq 2^h - 2^i$ for all $h > i \geq 0$.
 In particular, $\frac{n}{2} \neq 2^h - 1 = 2^h - 2^0$ for all $h$, so the case $i = 0$ is excluded.
 By the previous part of the proof (the case for odd $n$), there must again be at least two distinct trees minimizing the HM for $\frac{n}{2}$ leaves.
-Applying Lemma \ref{Lem:Min_n_2n} once more, we conclude that there are at least two distinct trees minimizing the HM for $n$ leaves as well.
+Applying Corollary \ref{Cor:Min_n_2n} once more, we conclude that there are at least two distinct trees minimizing the HM for $n$ leaves as well.
 This contradiction completes the proof of the if-and-only-if statement. \end{itemize}

-Finally, the corresponding statement for the entries of the height sequence follows directly from the preceding arguments together with Lemma \ref{Lem:Seq_entries_Min_Max_meta_binary}. \end{proof}
+Finally, since $f$ was arbitrary, the corresponding statement for the entries of the height sequence follows directly from the preceding arguments together with Lemma \ref{Lem:Seq_entries_Min_Max_meta_binary}, Parts 1(a) and 2(a). \end{proof}

 Besides the gfb-tree, there exist additional families of trees that also minimize the HM on $\BT$.
 These families of trees share certain structural properties, which are stated in the following proposition.
 Note that, by Remark \ref{Rem:gfb_properties}, the gfb-tree itself satisfies these properties as well.